 When your project is completed, you will want to export it to create a new image that can be viewed outside of Imerge.
-Where your project file is like a recipe, storing a list of all the ingredients and instructions to construct your composite, exporting is like actually baking the cake, and renders all the layers in your project, with all adjustments applied, to create a new image.
+If you think of your project file like a recipe, storing a list of all the ingredients and instructions to construct your composite, exporting is like actually baking the cake, and renders all the layers in your project, with all adjustments applied, to create a new image.